sohailokzz/flutter_hooks_animation/README.md

-# flutterhooks
+## Flutter Hooks Animation

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is about that how we can use flutter animation easily with the help of flutter_hooks state managment package in over app.

 A few resources to get you started if this is your first Flutter project: